Softening drinking water with Dutch expertise in Denmark

 Luckily, the Danish drinking water utilities did not need to start from scratch.
 Far from it, they could benefit from decades of experience of others, including Dutch experience.
 Witteveen+Bos has teamed up with NIRAS, an international consultancy firm, to support Danish drinking water companies in their efforts to apply pellet softening.
 The transferring of Dutch expertise to Denmark has helped to establish the best design criteria for the pellet softening reactors and solve a lot of practical issues.

-my conclusion is that while drinking water is definitely a global challenge, there are also a lot of opportunities close to home in other highly developed countries
+'My conclusion is that while drinking water is definitely a global challenge, there are also a lot of opportunities close to home in other highly developed countries.'

 Broad involvement